Puro Tango Blast

-Puro Tango Blast, or Tango Blast, is a term used to collectively describe various regionally based street and prison gangs of primarily Hispanic men from major Texas cities.
+Puro Tango Blast (PTB), or Tango Blast, is a term used to collectively describe various regionally based American street and prison gangs of primarily Hispanic men from major Texas cities.

 History

 Incarcerated Hispanic men from major Texas cities (including Houston, Dallas, Fort Worth, Austin), have banded together for protection from established security threat groups like Mexikanemi and the Texas Syndicate.
 Each regional group is individually called a Tango.
 These Tangos began forming in the 1980s and may have roots back as far as the 1970s.

 The term Tango Blast, in actuality, does not refer to a separate group.
 Rather, it refers to the idea that a particular Tango member is more criminally active than others.
 Some Tango members say that Tango is an acronym for "Together Against Negative Gang Organizations".
 However, Tango originally meant something like 'hometown clique.'

 Structure

 Although often referred to as a prison gang, Tango Blast is different than traditional prison gangs such as Mexikanemi and the Texas Syndicate, lacking the typically strict hierarchy of those organizations.
 The Texas Department of Public Safety classifies Tango Blast as a "loose affiliation" gang, with "relaxed membership requirements and little to no detectable leadership hierarchy."
 The El Paso County sheriff's officials have noted that "there is no known formal organization of the gang on El Paso streets."
 While those more structured organizations, known as Security Threat Groups, will have a variety of structures, Tango members in a particular area of a correctional facility will elect a silla (Spanish for "chair"), to speak for that area of the facility and will not have a constitution that governs how the members must behave.

 Tango Blast members do not have to follow orders, attend organizational meetings or pay other Tango members to be active.
 They also do not have to participate in any gang activities when they are out of prison.
 There is no consistent pathway for initiation into a Tango.
 Rather, each individual set of Tango members determines who it admits and by what methods.

 One initiation method is called a "Cora Check" or a test of heart in which the potential member must engage in physical combat with 2 or more members.
 Provided that he does not surrender during the melee he is inducted to the gang.
 However, membership can usually only be acquired in prison and not in jails or on the streets.